 Bilateral Economic Relations

 Afghanistan signed a Trade and Investment Framework Agreement with the United States in 2004.There is no Bilateral Taxation Treaty between the United States and Afghanistan.
 Efforts are underway to improve the business climate, including strengthening Afghanistan’s commercial regulatory and legal framework to attract foreign trade and investment, as well as to stimulate additional trade with the United States through trade capacity development.
-Afghanistan is also working towards membership in the World Trade Organization (WTO) by the end of 2014.
+Afghanistan is also working towards membership in the World Trade Organization (WTO).

 Afghanistan's Membership in International Organizations

 Afghanistan and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
 Afghanistan also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and is working toward accession to the WTO.